 Situated between Queenstown and Wanaka, Cromwell is a beautiful, historic town on the shores of Lake Dunstan.
 It’s in an idyllic spot with the Southern Alps in the background and wineries on its doorstep.
 While it looks like a modern town, Cromwell’s history stretches back to the gold rush in the 1800s.

 In the early 1990s, a dam power station was constructed and the valley behind it was flooded, creating Lake Dunstan.
-The old town center now lies at the bottom of the lake.
+The old town centre now lies at the bottom of the lake.
 Before the lake of created, many of the historic buildings were moved to higher ground, so they would be preserved.
 This created the historic precinct, essentially an open-air museum.
-Walkthrough the old streets and buildings from Cromwell’s gold mining past.
+Walk through the old streets and buildings from Cromwell’s gold mining past.
 You can also visit the old gold mining sites in the nearby settlements of Bannockburn and Bendigo, where you can see the ruins of miners’ cottages.

 Cromwell’s major industry is fruit growing, so if you visit over summer, buy some of the local produce from the roadside stalls.
 In the summer months, there’s also a farmer’s market in the historic precinct on Sundays.
 Central Otago is known for its pinot noir and there are a number of internationally acclaimed vineyards around Cromwell including Mt Difficulty and Wild Earth wines.
 Many of the wineries have excellent restaurants and beautiful grounds.
 Other activities in the area include water sports, walks, and the nearby Otago Rail Trail cycling route.
 There are also four ski fields within an hour’s drive from the town.

 If you’re looking for something a bit quieter and less touristy than Wanaka and Queenstown, Cromwell makes a wonderful base for exploring Central Otago.
-Situated at the crossroads of Otago, Cromwell is well located for day trips, letting you explore the bigger towns, nearby wineries, and along the Clyde River.
+Situated at the crossroads of Otago, Cromwell is well located for day trips, letting you explore the bigger towns, nearby wineries, and the Clyde River.
 And, you can still be in Wanaka or Queenstown within an hour.
 With its delicious food and beautiful views, Cromwell is also a great place to stop on a road trip from Christchurch to Queenstown.

 Recommended by Roxanne de Bruyn from Faraway Worlds

 Whether you have a few weeks or a few days, exploring New Zealand’s incredible South Island by car or campervan is a great way to see the very best of the Island.
-It gives you the freedom to stop and explore these small New Zealand towns for as long as you wish while also venturing further abroad and taking advantage of the spectacular surrounds.
+It gives you the freedom to stop and explore these small New Zealand towns for as long as you wish while also venturing further abroad and taking advantage of the spectacular surroundings.

 What are your favourite small towns in New Zealand?
 Let us know!